cohan/yogsdb/README.md

 The master (at time of writing) is the current production code.
 It's horrible.
 This was the first project I started when I started using Laravel.

-Don't use it for anythig, don't issue PRs to it.
+Don't use it for anything, don't issue PRs to it.
 Security fixes only.

 The new version is in the [deploy](cohan/yogsdb/tree/feature/minimal) branch.
 Deploy will auto-deploy to a staging site and eventually will be merged into master once it's working.

 All work on the current site is on hold.

+## Yo there's no issues

+Aye I was using GitLab to host this when it was private but I've moved it to GitHub to ~~boost my contribution stats~~ because everyone's probably used to GitHub for open source projects.

+I'll move my backlog over once the new site's ready if the issues still apply.

 ## YouTube's request